 The department makes two types of appointment: regular and special.
 Regular appointments involve teaching, research and service and are state-funded, tenure-track.
 Regular faculty members will be evaluated for RPT on the basis of all the standards discussed in these guidelines.
 Special faculty appointments involve some subset of research or teaching, and are contingent upon the availability of support.
 They are not tenure-track.
 Specific examples include research professorships and clinical or teaching professorships.
 Special faculty members will be evaluated for reappointment and promotion on the basis of the standards that relate to their specific duties.

 Hereafter in this rule, “senior faculty” refers to tenured full professors, and “junior faculty” refers to tenured or tenure track assistant professors and tenured or tenure track associate professors.

 - REALMS OF FACULTY RESPONSIBILITY

 The aim of promotion and tenure in the Department of Physics is to recognize and reward colleagues who have achieved distinction in their academic careers, and who show expectation of continued intellectual development.
 Distinction is characterized by excellence in the conduct and direction of research and teaching.
 The following paragraphs describe the department’s understanding of what comprises activity in these areas.
 Participation in service and extension activity, and general collegiality of faculty are also recognized as important contributions to the vitality of the Department.
 In this section and in those that follow, the three principal realms – research, service, and teaching – are listed alphabetically.
-The relative weight of each of these realms in any specific case is determined by the effort distribution as defined in a candidate’s Statement of Mutual Expectations.
+The relative weight of each of these realms in any specific case is determined by the effort distribution as defined in a candidate’s Statement of Faculty Responsibility.